Henry de Lacy, Earl of Lincoln: Marriage and issue

+He also had an illegitimate son also named John.
+It may be that there was only ever one son named John, the illegitimate one, and it has been suggested that stories of the death of a legitimate son named John is a conflation with the death of Edmund.

 Death and burial

 He died at Lincoln's Inn, his City of London townhouse, and was buried in nearby St Paul's Cathedral.
 His grave and monument in the choir were destroyed when the Cathedral was burnt down during the Great Fire of London in 1666.
 A modern monument in the crypt lists De Lacy among the important graves lost.